romijatmiko/IF215008/README.md

+## 📟 Video Demo UAS PPAW

+> We must all suffer from one of two pains: the pain of discipline or the pain of regret.

+### Video Ajar 5 SD

+> We must all suffer from one of two pains: the pain of discipline or the pain of regret.

 ## 📟 The Assessments Plan

 > We must all suffer from one of two pains: the pain of discipline or the pain of regret.